Mase Manopole: Politics

 Manopole served on the provincial leadership of the Young Communist League of South Africa.
 She was also the provincial treasurer of the National Education, Health and Allied Workers' Union and the chairperson of the provincial Congress of South African Trade Unions branch.
 After the 2014 general election, she was sworn in as a permanent delegate to the National Council of Provinces, the upper house of the Parliament of South Africa.
 She was one of six permanent delegates of the Northern Cape.

 On 10 October 2017, Manopole was sworn in as a Member of the Northern Cape Provincial Legislature.

 Provincial government

 Following the general election of 8 May 2019, Zamani Saul was elected premier.
 He appointed Manopole to the position of Member of the Executive Council for Health on 29 May 2019.
 She succeeded Fufe Makatong.

 On 26 June 2020, Saul appointed Manopole as MEC for Land Reform, Agriculture and Nature Conservation and Environmental Affairs.
 She took office on the same day and succeeded Nomandla Bloem.
 Maruping Lekwene succeeded her as MEC for Health.

 Following the 2024 provincial election, Manopole remained as MEC for Land Reform, Agriculture and Nature Conservation and Environmental Affairs in the executive council led by Saul.
+She was appointed the MEC for Social Development, Youth, Women and People Living with Disabilities in January 2026.